 Tofu is rich in soy isoflavones.
 These plant-based phytoestrogens can help fight cancer and also prevent certain kinds of cancer.
 For example, countries with a diet rich in soybean curd products have shown significantly lower breast and prostate cancer rates.

 Some research has shown that adolescents who consumed tofu and other soy products were at lower risk of developing breast cancer.
-Also, intake of soy products helped lower prostate cancer risk in this study.
+Also, the intake of soy products helped lower prostate cancer risk in this study.

 2. Aids Weight Loss